Skein-studio/front-end-webapp/README.md

     2. Click "+" to create 1 merge and 1 split
     3. Connect signal and merge
     4. Two edges are created (signal - merge, signal, split)
-* When importing a file, the name of it appears as [object File] instead of the actual name.
+* When importing a file in a source node, the name of it appears as [object File] instead of the actual name.
 *  Adding new handle after connecting one does not update the location of the edge [still a bug?].
 *  Connecting handle to a merge node removes the old state [still a bug?].